brianlmerritt/learning_tools_ai_playground/README.md

 - `plugins.yaml`: Lists the AI submodules required and the method to launch the AI docker plugins.
 - `local.yml` : create this and it will be copied to the core\moodle-docker environment
 - `setup_environment.sh` : Put your OpenAI, Anthropic, and/or HuggingFace keys in this file.
 Note Ollama is run locally and uses your GPU if available, but of course OpenAI, Anthropic, and HuggingFace are external services.

+### setup_environment.sh notes ###

+If you are using an NVidia GPU, set export USE_NVIDIA=true, otherwise false.
+You *must* also use the correct ollama docker container in plugins.yaml.
+Use the docker-compose-nvidia.yaml file to launch the Ollama GPU enabled docker containers.
+Otherwise use docker-compose-cpu.yaml.

+If you want to use SSL for the Moodle host, set export MOODLE_DOCKER_SSL_OVERRIDE=true.
+Note that this will override the default port of 8000 to 8443.
+You will also need to update the MOODLE_DOCKER_WEB_PORT in setup_environment.sh to 8443.
+You will also have to add the appropriate ssl certificates to the core/nginx_proxy root folder.

 ## Operation